lkarper/dog-date-app/README.md

 ![A dog review](public/images/dog-date-screenshots/review_3.png)

 ### Keep track of everything on your dashboard!
-Once you have an account, your dashboard keeps track of your dogs, howls, and members of your pack!
+Once you have an account, your [dashboard](https://dog-date-app.herokuapp.com/home) keeps track of your dogs, Howls, and members of your pack!

 ![Dashboard](public/images/dog-date-screenshots/dashboard_1.png)
 ![Dashboard](public/images/dog-date-screenshots/dashboard_2.png)